Nautilus R618 Review: Best Value Recumbent Exercise Bike!

 We’re going to go through and look at the various elements of this recumbent exercise bike (the resistance, monitor, etc.) and see just how it matches up to its price and other recumbent machines on the market.
 So with all of that out of the way, let’s hop into our comparison, alternatives, and review of the Nautilus R618 Recumbent Bike.

-Nautilus R618 and Nautilus R616 Comparison
+How Nautilus R618 Evolved From Nautilus R616

 Nautilus is a trusted name in exercise equipment, and the R618 and R616 recumbent bikes are two of their most popular models.
+They are both known for the best recumbent bikes for tall person as well as short users because of their range of adjustability.

 The R616 is the older model, but it still has many features that users love.
 It’s less expensive than the R618, but it doesn’t have some of the added features that come with the newer model.